Proto-Layer/Gamma/README.md

 Should use Obsidian’s open file format for node data.

+#### Card Section
+Creates a layout with three stylized cards on a unique background.
+Primarily designed for web applications.

 #### Hero Section
 A promotional UI block, mainly for web view but usable elsewhere.
 Should include: